E.T. the Extra-Terrestrial: Critical response

 Empire magazine called Elliott and E.T.'s flight to the forest "the most magical moment in cinema history".
 The scene is a tribute to the 1951 Vittorio De Sica film Miracle in Milan, one of Spielberg's favorite films.

+Upon release, E.T. the Extra-Terrestrial was universally praised by film critics.
 Roger Ebert gave the film four out of four stars and wrote, "It works as science fiction, it's sometimes as scary as a monster movie, and at the end, when the lights go up, there's not a dry eye in the house."
 He later added it to his canon of "Great Movies", structuring the essay as a letter to his grandchildren about watching it with them.
 Of the scene with the flying bicycles, he writes: "I remember when I saw the movie at Cannes: Even the audience there, people who had seen thousands of movies, let out a whoop at that moment."

 Pauline Kael for The New Yorker wrote "Spielberg respects the conventions of children's stories, and because he does he's able to create the atmosphere for a mythic experience" going on to say "Spielberg has earned the tears that some people in the audience, and not just children, shed."